andrewaddo/news-feed-handler/README.md

 1. There is no obvious way to get more logs from CodePipeline's deploy stage.
 Sometimes, very brief error message made it challenging to debug.
 1. It has been a while since I touched Nodejs - I can say the Dinosaur is now a Godzilla
    * aws-apollo 3 and 2 works totally differently!
 Had hard time with v3, so I downgraded to v2
+   * amplify hosting (cicd from github)!
+   * amplify graphql needs "id: ID!" even though AppSync console does not need it